StateSpaceModels/ssm/README.md

 If the model compiles successfully, you're good to go!

 ## Any problem with the install?

-Check out the _Issues_ section of this repository (top right of this webpage), and if no issue answers your question, post a new one describing your problem.
+Check out the _Issues_ section of this repository (top right of this webpage), and if no issue solves your problem, post a new one describing it.

 Usage
 =====